Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Appendix

 with $(x_0,\xi_0) = T(y_0,\eta_0)$.
 However, the formulas \eqref{17052019E6} and \eqref{17052019E7} are equivalent since

-The next proposition, coming from \cite{MR1339714} (Proposition 5.9), shows that the composition of two Fourier integral operators associated to non-negative complex symplectic linear transformations remains a Fourier integral operator associated with a non-negative complex symplectic linear transformation.
+The next proposition, coming from \cite[Proposition 5.9]{MR1339714}, shows that the composition of two Fourier integral operators associated with nonnegative complex symplectic linear transformations remains a Fourier integral operator associated with a nonnegative complex symplectic linear transformation.
 It has a key role in this paper in Section \ref{Polar}.
-The sign uncertainty that appears is anew due to the fact that the Schwartz distributions $K_T$ defined in \ref{17052019E5} are determined up to their sign.
-Although, this sign uncertainty is not an issue in this work.
+The sign uncertainty that appears is anew due to the fact that the Schwartz distributions $K_T$ defined in \eqref{17052019E5} are determined up to their sign.
+However, this sign uncertainty is not an issue in this work.